Understanding, Soothing, and Supporting Your Little One

 Colicky babies are often calmed by soft, continuous sounds like white noise.
 You can use a white noise machine, run a fan, or even try gentle shushing sounds to mimic the comforting sounds from the womb.

-See also Baby Bouncer: The Ultimate Guide for Parents
+See also The Ultimate Guide to Choosing the Perfect Baby Stroller

 4. Use a Pacifier